bloxstreet/support/guides/training-guide.md

 **The introduction takes place at the cafe counter.**

+**Trainers should encourage all LRs to find an open terminal and remain there.**

 **Trainer:** *Hello, everyone!
 Thank you for attending this training session.
 My name is (username), and I will be your trainer for today.*

 **Trainer:** *During this training, I will be teaching you the basics that every Low Rank should know.
 I will also be providing important information for your success.*